GOVERNING TERMS & CONDITIONS OF SERVICE

 20. Compensation of Company.

-These terms and conditions of service and the relationship of the parties shall be construed according to the laws of the State of Massachusetts, without giving consideration to principles of conflict of law.
-All disputes arising hereunder shall be resolved in the state of Massachusetts, city of Boston, and at no other place.
-Customer and Company
+These terms and conditions of service and the relationship of the parties shall be construed according to the laws of the State of Massachusetts without giving consideration to principles of conflict of law.
+Customer and Company:

-(a) irrevocably consent to the jurisdiction of the United States District Court for the District of Massachusetts and the state courts of Massachusetts;
+(a) irrevocably consent to the jurisdiction of the United States District Court and the State courts of Massachusetts;

 (c) consent to the exercise of in personam jurisdiction by said courts over it; and

-(d) further agree that any action to enforce a judgement may be instituted in any jurisdiction.
+(d) further agree that any action to enforce a judgment may be instituted in any jurisdiction.